bkrolik/marketing-segmentation-poc/README.md

 4. Load synthetic data into Redshift (optional)

-Run the `*.sql` SQL files using your Redshift SQL client.
+Run the `./sql/*.sql` SQL files using your Redshift SQL client.

 ---